tengdazhao/Hierarchical-maturation-WM-connectomes-0-to-8-yrs/README.md

 Custom code and toolboxes were tested on a 64-bit Windows 11 PC (Intel Core i9-12900K 64 RAM).
 Data analysis was performed using Matlab 2020b, Python 3.7.0, and R 4.0.3.
 We thank the authors and developers for providing these data analysis tools.

    ## Data：
-   All data are available in Releases (https://github.com/tengdazhao/Hierarchical-maturation-WM-connectomes-0-to-8-yrs).
+   All data（Subset 1 and Subset 2）are available in Releases (https://github.com/tengdazhao/Hierarchical-maturation-WM-connectomes-0-to-8-yrs).

    We provided **individual WM networks, graph-theoretical attributes, regional microstructural indexes** for all scans of 0 to 8 yrs at the highest node resolution (500 nodes).